 Student Health Center

-The Student Health Center subscribes to a definition of health that includes the attainment, maintenance and lifelong commitment to an optimum level of wellness.
+The Student Health Center subscribes to a definition of health that includes the attainment, maintenance and lifelong commitment to an optimum level of well-being.
 This philosophy is rooted in the Jesuit educational tradition in which there is integration of learning with the development of the person.

 The Student Health Center strives to assist students in the pursuit of their academic goals and personal development by identifying and addressing health situations which impede student learning.
 This mission is served by the provision of high quality health care as well as health promotion that facilitates the development of the whole person.